 The residents have the right to receive visits from:

-Other persons may be allowed to visit with the prior authorisation of the centre's management.
-Visiting hours are specified in the welcome brochure for residents .
+Other persons may be allowed to visit with prior authorisation from the centre's management.
+Visiting hours are specified in the welcome brochure for residents.

-In addition to the authorities and institutions referred to in Articles 42 to 44 of the Royal Decree of 02/08/2002 which have the right to visit detention centres, representatives of associations or NGOs with accreditation also have access to these centres.
+In addition to the authorities and institutions mentioned in Articles 42 to 44 of the Royal Decree of 02/08/2002, representatives from accredited associations or NGOs also have the right to acces detention centres.

 5. Communication with the outside world.

-Residents are able to phone outside and send and receive letters freely and confidentially.
-They also have access to the Internet.
+Residents can make phone calls and freely send and receive letters.
+They also have access to the internet.

 6. Free time